 Before undergoing a colostomy surgery doctors conduct few blood tests and asks the patients in detail about all the meditations and surgeries that have been taken by the patients.
 Surgery begins with a general anesthetic and an incision is made in the abdomen.
 Size of the incision depends on the type of colostomy performed.
-In open colostomy a large insicion is made in the abdomen.
-In laparoscopic colostomy few small incisions are made and a laparoscope (an instrument with a camera attached at the end) is inserted to view enlarged images of the abdominal cavity.
+In open colostomy, a large incision is made in the abdomen.
+In Laparoscopiccolostomy few small incisions are made and a laparoscope (an instrument with a camera attached at the end) is inserted to view enlarged images of the abdominal cavity.

-The surgeon examines the large intestine to find the ideal location for stoma and cut the intestine.
+The Surgeon examines the large intestine to find the ideal location for the stoma and cut the intestine.
 Then a ring is implanted to hold the intestine in place.
 This ring attached to the intestine can be temporary or permanent.
 Later the incisions are closed and stitched.

 After a Colostomy, the colon and rectum are disconnected and diverted to the colostomy bags.
 Feces are not removed from the anus anymore but collect in the stoma attached.
 Patients are monitored for any Infections.
 Ice chips are served after the surgery.
 Later liquid foods are introduced to monitor for any digestive issues.
 Patients are trained on how to use colostomy bags and instruct on diet and activity levels.